richardcrng/redux-leaves/docs/old/examples/advancedExample.md

 ## Bundling actions
 Perhaps you're worried that the atomic actions you're creating at each leaf will cause too much rerendering or clog up your Redux DevTools inspector.

-You can bundle together actions with [`bundle`](../api/bundle.md), to produce a new compound action that will update your store's state in a single `dispatch`.
+You can bundle together actions with [`bundle`](../api/bundle.md), to produce a new bundle action that will update your store's state in a single `dispatch`.

 [Bundling example on Runkit](https://runkit.com/richardcrng/redux-leaves-bundling-actions)